jwdjj/TTC-Ridership-Analysis/README.md

 ## Overview

-This project is based on final project of Scientific Data Analysis (CSCI2000U) at UOIT
+This project is created for CSCI2000 (Scientific Data Analysis) course

 The project is analyzing TTC ridership data over the years, during certain time, and who are the riders.